My name is Zachary Greenlee.

 Rodney continued to shake and call out to me, once even slapping my face, all while my wife cried hysterically into the phone, yelling at the emergency operator to get an ambulance there immediately.
 She slammed down the phone and within seconds was on her knees at my side, sobbing while gently stroking my cheek with her fingertips.

-I don’t know how much time had elapsed between my wife making the phone call and hearing a man’s voice command everyone to “Step aside, please,” but I do remember feeling relieved to learn that medical help was there and that I was going to be okay.
+I don’t know how much time had elapsed between my wife making the phone call and hearing a man’s voice command everyone to “Step aside, please,” but I remember feeling relieved to learn that medical help was there and that I was going to be okay.

 “Zach,” my wife answered.